Skip to content

 • Content-based deduplication — enabled by default.
 SQS uses the message body hash to prevent duplicates within the 5-minute deduplication interval.

-• Typed messages — use schema: unsafeAs<OrderEvent>() or a validation function for typed message.body with automatic JSON parsing.
+• Typed messages — pass the type as a generic (defineQueue<OrderEvent>({ fifo: true })) or use a schema validation function for typed message.body with automatic JSON parsing.

 • Schema validation — when schema is set, each message body is validated before your handler runs.
 Invalid messages are automatically reported as failures.